MileHacker Logo

 Trekking Gear

-Purchase and break in hiking boots.
+Buy and break wearing hiking boots.
 Acquire all necessary trekking gear, including a sleeping bag, layering clothes, and a headlamp.
 Eagle Creek offers solutions for packing organizers.

 Digital Tools

 Download essential apps like VPN, translation tools, and offline maps on your devices.
-Test your VPN for functionality before you go.
+Test your VPN for functionality prior to your departure.

 Document Copies